EdemEdem/DatasetOfSyntheticPythonVulnerabilities/README.md

         - If you have any other trouble also let me know

-(ONLY FOR RUNNING ON SINGLE PROJECT)STEP 3.1: How to run the pipeline (If you want to run the pipeline on all files follow Step 3.2)
+STEP 3.1 (ONLY FOR RUNNING ON SINGLE PROJECT) : How to run the pipeline (If you want to run the pipeline on all files follow Step 3.2)
 - The file project_analyzer is responsible for analyzing a project
 - Set the following values:
     - path to the project root
     - path to the projects CodeQL Database

 STEP 3.2: How to anaylyze all projects in the synthetic dataset:
 - The script run_all.py loops through all projects and analyzes them with the pipeline